You're $99 away from FREE SHIPPING!

 As a part of the Wellnesse community, we can all take part in that.

-By tossing the toxic products in our homes and replacing them with natural alternatives, we can reclaim health for the world one home at a time.
-And there is no better time.
+By eliminating the toxic products in our homes and replacing them with natural alternatives, we can reclaim health for the world one home at a time.
+And there's no better time than the present!

 You can also become a subscriber to EWG for more up-to-date info on the movement of world health issues.